heiderllanten/Web-App-.Net-Core/README.md

 - The form values on the page are bound to the Movie property.
 The [BindProperty] attribute enables Model binding.
 - If there are errors in the model state (for example, ReleaseDate cannot be converted to a date), the form is redisplayed with the submitted values.
 - If there are no model errors, the movie is saved.

+### Add search

+For security reasons, you must opt in to binding GET request data to page model properties.
+Verify user input before mapping it to properties.
+Opting into GET binding is useful when addressing scenarios that rely on query string or route values.

+To bind a property on GET requests, set the [BindProperty] attribute's SupportsGet property to true:

+The s => s.Title.Contains() code is a Lambda Expression.
+Lambdas are used in method-based LINQ queries as arguments to standard query operator methods such as the Where method or Contains (used in the preceding code).

+LINQ queries are not executed when they're defined or when they're modified by calling a method (such as Where, Contains or OrderBy).
+Rather, query execution is deferred.
+That means the evaluation of an expression is delayed until its realized value is iterated over or the ToListAsync method is called.

+The ASP.NET Core runtime uses model binding to set the value of the SearchString property from the query string (?searchString=Ghost) or route data (https://localhost:5001/Movies/Ghost).
+Model binding is not case sensitive.

+The HTML <form> tag uses the following Tag Helpers:

+- Form Tag Helper.
+When the form is submitted, the filter string is sent to the Pages/Movies/Index page via query string.
+- Input Tag Helper